prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 6: Load IMA ad request
 {:.no_toc}

-Create ad display container for ad rendering.
-Than create an ad request with our ad tag, display container, and optional user context.
-And load load the ad.
-Foolow the [in-stream video guide](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side#6_initialize_the_ads_loader_and_make_an_ads_request) for additional details.
+Create an ad display container for ad rendering.
+Then create an ad request with our ad tag, display container, and optional user context.
+And load the ad.
+Follow the [in-stream video guide](https://developers.google.com/interactive-media-ads/docs/sdks/ios/client-side#6_initialize_the_ads_loader_and_make_an_ads_request) for additional details.

 #### Step 7: Set up an ads loader delegate